 Many of us look forward to the summer season and lake activities, whether for recreational or economic importance.
-With the COVID-19 situation, our office has received numerous questions about the current “stay-at-home” order.
+With the COVID-19 situation, our office has received numerous questions about MN State COVID-19 Governor’s Executive Orders and guidance.
 The health and safety of all lake users and lake service providers is a priority and we will continue to communicate with the State and Governor’s Office in regards to safe social distancing guidelines and clarifications.
+A highlight of Orders, Guidance, and References related to recreation are highlighted below.
 Check with the State for current status of activities.

 Information & Resources

 The following information will be helpful in practicing social distancing measures and other safety precautions as the COVID-19 situation continues to evolve.
 Be sure to review other tips for staying healthy on the lake.

 Social Distancing While Boating

 The following are some minimum actions you should take while boating to meet social distancing guidelines.
 Information updated July 1, 2020.

 - Stay home if you are sick or exhibiting symptoms consistent with COVID-19 (including fever, cough, or difficulty breathing).
 Follow self-quarantine guidelines and time frames.

 - Be prepared and limit interactions with other people while boating as much as possible.